 We’ve often heard of the term “victim mentality” or “victim complex”.
 Psychologists define this term as someone who has a dysfunctional mindset characterized by an incessant need to feel persecuted in order to gain attention or avoid responsibility for oneself.

 It may be annoying to be around someone who is always complaining about how their life isn’t quite going their way and how everything is falling apart.
 They tend to act as though they can’t do anything about it.
 They even go out of their way to sabotage things for themselves because they feel like they don’t deserve good things in life.

-We all know someone who would rather cry and complain rather than doing something about their situation.
+We all know someone who would rather cry and complain than do something about their situation.
 People with victim complexes have a tendency to victimize themselves in order to gain sympathy.
-They wallow in self-doubt and negative self-talk rather than taking matters into hand and fixing it.
+They wallow in self-doubt and negative self-talk rather than taking matters into their hands and fixing them.

-The foundation of Victim complexity is built around three core beliefs.
+The foundation of victim mentality is built around three core beliefs.
 They are:

 - You are destined to experience bad things